-Current and recent exploration and/or development activity in the Shining Tree area has been carried on by at least four companies.
+Current and recent exploration and/or development activity in the Shining Tree area has been carried on by at least seven companies.
 The companies include Golden Harp Resources Inc. (Golden Harp), the Goldeye Exploration and Temex Resources Corp.
-(Goldeye/Temex) joint venture, URSA Major Minerals Incorporated, Nirek Resources and RA Resources.
+(Goldeye/Temex) joint venture, URSA Major Minerals Incorporated, Creso Resources, Mineral Mountain Inc., Sarissa Resources (now Shining Tree Gold), Nirek Resources and RA Resources (now Golden Phoenix Resources).

 Golden Harp has accumulated a large land holding east, north and northwest of the Platinex property.
 Their property, referred to as the Copper Hill Project, includes all but the southwest corner of Macmurchy Township and adjoining parts of Churchill, Natal, Knight and Tyrrell Townships.
 Although no gold deposits have been defined in exploration from 1990 to present, the technical report prepared by SRK Consulting in 2007 stated that the "project is of sufficient merit to recommend a two-stage exploration program that is designed to identify new targets while continuing exploration work on known gold occurrences" and that "the cost for the recommended work program are estimated at CDN \$1.8 million".
+Golden Harp optioned their property to Benton Resources in 2008 which the company vended the option after a limited drill program to Mineral Mountain Resources who have carried out extensive reverse circulation and diamond drilling programs since on the Cook deposit.

 Goldeye/Temex have been active on their Juby North JV gold property located one township east of Macmurchy Township.
 A Phase 3 drilling program was recommended to start on the Juby Main Zone in late summer 2008.
 A June 24, 2008 press release indicated their recent program extended the gold-bearing zones and demonstrated the potential for not only significant strike lengths with the potential for additional gold discoveries.
 Long intervals of lower grade gold mineralization have been intersected and contain narrower intervals grading up to 5.43 g/t gold over 3.65 metres.
 Another intersection included 15.0 g/t gold over 2.15 metres.
+Temex in a recent press release revealed that the Juby deposit has been calculated to contain 1.84 million oz.